thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ```
 {: .copy-code}

-**Note**, make sure custom changes of yours if available are not lost during the merge process.
+**Note**: Make sure custom changes of yours if available are not lost during the merge process.

 After that execute the following commands: